sebinko/greenhouse-be-mal-poc/README.md

 1. The ML model trains and stores model artifacts
 2. The API loads the model and exposes endpoints
 3. The IoT simulator publishes sensor data via MQTT
+4. The IoT Consumer (C#) receives MQTT messages
+5. Data is stored in the database via the Data connection module
-4. Data flows through the system for predictions and analysis
+6. Data flows through the system for predictions and analysis

 The mushroom classification is just an example domain - the focus is on the component communication patterns and system architecture.